OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-01.md

 ## 2 Kings 1:5

-When the messengers returned to the king, he asked them, “Why have you come back?”
+Upon the messengers' return, the king inquired, “Why have you come back?”

 ## 2 Kings 1:6